 M.A.T.
 Secondary Education

 The Master of Arts in Teaching (M.A.T.) in Secondary Education is intended for those who hold a bachelor's degree and are seeking initial certification at the master's level.
-Successful completion of the M.A.T. and passing scores on the required GaPSC-approved Content Pedagogy Assessment and GACE Content Assessments lead to eligibility for Level 5 certification.
+Successful completion of the M.A.T. program of study and passing scores on the required GaPSC-approved Content Pedagogy Assessment and GACE Content Assessments lead to eligibility for Level 5 certification.
 Expanded secondary education certification fields in biology, chemistry, earth/space science, English, geography, history, mathematics, physics, political science, or trade and industrial education will prepare candidates to support students in grades 6-12 in the field of their choice.
 View a complete list of secondary education fields here.

 The program is designed to offer a comprehensive study of the specialized skills needed to teach and support students in grades 6-12.
 The program offers a wide scope of course content that focuses on theoretical and pedagogical issues while incorporating research, assessment, and technology integration.
 Diverse field experiences throughout the program help to prepare teachers to support the diverse needs of students.

 The program is designed for: recent college graduates with degrees in fields other than education; re-careering professionals; paraprofessionals who have bachelor's degrees; teachers who hold non-renewable certificates and who want to earn Clear Renewable master's level certificate; and teacher candidates from a wide variety of academic majors who are interested in earning both initial certification and a master's level teaching certificate.

 Upon completion of the program, students will be prepared to: